MGP Ingredients, Inc. (NASDAQ:MGPI) Director Karen Seaberg Sells 3,000 Shares

-MGP Ingredients, Inc. (NASDAQ:MGPI) Director Karen Seaberg sold 3,000 shares of the stock in a transaction on Monday, January 10th.
-The shares were sold at an average price of $82.42, for a total value of $247,260.00.
-The sale was disclosed in a filing with the SEC, which is available through the SEC website.
+MGP Ingredients, Inc. (NASDAQ:MGPI) Director Karen Seaberg sold 3,000 shares of the company’s stock in a transaction that occurred on Monday, January 10th.
+The stock was sold at an average price of $82.42, for a total value of $247,260.00.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this hyperlink.

 Karen Seaberg also recently made the following trade(s):